 The relevant Building Manager manages the provision of keys and locks in line agreed specifications and the security profile (matrix) for their buildings.

 - A key may only be issued to an authorised individual (Building Managers provide Receptions with a list of authorised personnel).
 Master keys will not be issued.

 - Details of the person to whom the key is issued will be recorded and the key signed for.
 An estimated time of return of the key must be given by the individual.

 - The individual to whom the key is issued takes full responsibility for ensuring that the room is made secure at the end of use, and if the room is left unoccupied for any period, e.g. at lunch time etc. Keys should please be returned immediately to the Reception once the room is no longer in use.

 - Replacement costs of lost keys may be charged back to the relevant individual / Department.

-- As stated above, the Reception desks, where manned, are open between 8.00hrs and 18.00hrs.
-In the event that keys are required outside of these hours, arrangements should be made to collect keys from and return them to Security.
+- If keys are required outside of these hours, arrangements should be made to collect keys from and return them to Security.

 All staffed Reception desks have ‘Found Property’ forms, plastic bags and security tags for found property.
-When an item of found property is handed in, Receptionists fill out the form, place the found item in the plastic bag and seal the bag using a security tag.
-At South Kensington, this bag, along with the associated paperwork, is taken to the Sherfield Security Control Room at the end of the day for their safekeeping.
+When an item of found property is handed in, Welcome Hosts fill out the form, place the found item in the plastic bag and seal the bag using a security tag.
+This bag, along with the associated paperwork, is taken to Security Control Room at the end of the day for their safekeeping.